adgellida/ubuntuScripts/README.md

 Instructions
 =============================================

-Remember to add exec permissions to all scripts!
+Remember to add exec permissions to all scripts if don't have it!

 Description of scripts
 =============================================